 To change your logo go to the 'Page Master' under the 'Design' menu

 The Corran ferry is where Lower Loch Linnhe gives way to the upper loch.
-The ferry is still of course very much running, providing a much quicker land route to Morvern than driving all the way round Loch Eil.
-It also provides a rather long route from Oban to Mull via the Fishnish Ferry but this can avoid congestion on the Oban to Craignure ferry if you have not booked, and it is cheaper.
+The ferry is still of course very much running, providing a much quicker but expensive land route to Morvern than driving all the way round Loch Eil.
+It also provides a rather long route from Oban to Mull via the Fishnish Ferry but this can avoid congestion on the Oban to Craignure ferry if you have not booked.

 So nothing much has changed in the last hundred years since Frank Cowper wrote: "I don't think yachtsmen generally, if cruising in a sailing yacht, will care to go up these lochs, unless for some special reason".